jasonchuangkw/project_genshin/README.md

 _______
 ### Applied Clustering

-We avoided having categorical data, therefore we could use one of the two popular methods, K-Means and Hierachical Clustering, to obtain the archetypes.
+As we have avoided categorical data, therefore we could use one of the two popular methods, K-Means and Hierachical Clustering, to obtain the archetypes.
 The Hierachical Clustering did not produce a good result, therefore the K-Means clustering result was used instead.
 A 4-cluster solution was identified.
 _______
 ### Summary of Findings
 _______